LockdownRP-PZ/Rulebook/README.md

   - A list of the members in the faction
 - We may further ask you a couple more questions such as if they have a backstory (for example, a police unit, military unit or a family) and any faction goals.
 - Registered factions must have a minimum of 3 players and a maximum of 8 players.
-- You do not have to be living in the same base to submit a faction request, only that you agree to form a faction.
+- You do not have to be living in the same safehouse to submit a faction request, only that you agree to form a faction.
 - When a faction is registered, they obtain a Discord channel which functions as a private radio channel that only the faction members know of.

 ### 6.2 Notify staff of new members.